Blake Richards

 Blake Richards MP (born November 8, 1974) is a Canadian politician.
-He has been a Conservative Member of Parliament since 2008, having been elected to represent the now defunct electoral district (or riding) of Wild Rose in the October 14, 2008 and May 2, 2011 federal elections and subsequently the riding of Banff—Airdrie in federal elections held on October 19, 2015, October 21, 2019, and September 20, 2021.
+He has been a Conservative Member of Parliament since 2008, having been elected to represent the now defunct electoral district (or riding) of Wild Rose in the October 14, 2008 and May 2, 2011 federal elections and subsequently the riding of Banff—Airdrie in federal elections held in 2015, 2019, and 2021.
+In 2025, he was re-elected in the constituency of Airdrie—Cochrane.

 Early life and career

 Richards was born in Olds, Alberta.
 Prior to starting his real estate business, Richards worked in the oil field and agriculture-related industries, and attended Red Deer College and the University of Calgary, where he earned a degree in political science.

 He served his community as a volunteer firefighter and minor hockey coach before being elected to the House of Commons in 2008.